G-symmetric monoidal categories of modules over equivariant commutative ring spectra: Abstract

 \section{Abstract}

 We describe the multiplicative structures that arise on categories of equivariant modules over certain equivariant commutative ring spectra.
 Building on our previous work on $\Ninfty$ ring spectra, we construct categories of equivariant operadic modules over $\Ninfty$ rings that are structured by equivariant linear isometries operads.
 These categories of modules are endowed with equivariant symmetric monoidal structures, which amounts to the structure of an ``incomplete Mackey functor in homotopical categories''.
 In particular, we construct internal norms which satisfy the double coset formula.
+One application of the work of this paper is to provide a context in which to describe the behavior of Bousfield localization of equivariant commutative rings.
 We regard the work of this paper as a first step towards equivariant derived algebraic geometry.